Predicting Human Perceptions of Robot Performance During Navigation Tasks: Implications for Real-World Applications

-\textbf{Guidelines for Real-World Applications:} We hope that future work leverages our findings to build effective models for mapping implicit human feedback to users' impressions of robot performance in real-world social navigation tasks.
+} We hope that future work leverages our findings to build effective models for mapping implicit human feedback to users' \thrirevision{perceptions} of robot performance in real-world social navigation tasks.
 To this end, we first recommend prioritizing robust people tracking and pose estimation over computing fine-grained facial expressions, especially when computational resources may be limited.
 Reasoning about spatial behavior features in the context of the task can facilitate achieving reasonable prediction performance with lower sensor requirements.
-Second, we recommend building models that focus on identifying poor robot performance instead of predicting more specific impressions of robot performance (e.g., on a 5-point scale).
-Even for humans, the latter type of predictions are hard because of the subjectivity of performance ratings.
+Also, occlusions are likely more common for facial expressions than body tracking, \track{as we observed in our real-world demonstration}.

+Second, \track{it is important to consider the granularity of the predictions over \thrirevision{perceptions} of robot performance.
+We began our work gathering \thrirevision{perceptions} of robot performance on a 5-point Likert responding format, which we believed could reveal subtle aspects of human perceptions during navigation.
+However, we found that predicting \thrirevision{perceptions} of robot performance over 5 classes was challenging for both humans and ML models.
+While human prediction performance could have been affected by specific details of the visualizations that we used to gather our human baseline results, it is worth considering less granular feedback to favor prediction performance during robot deployments.
+In particular, for more practical usage of human feedback,} we recommend building models that \track{start by} identifying poor robot performance (performing binary classification) \track{and then, on top of that, try to predict} more granular \thrirevision{perceptions} of robot performance.

 Finally, if a robot is executing multiple behaviors, we recommend considering whether the robot switched behaviors recently when reasoning about performance predictions.
 As in our results, predicting performance recently after a behavior change can be more difficult than before, when the behavior was more consistent.